ahmetcaliskan1987/examly/cran-comments.md

 ## Resubmission

-This is a resubmission for `examly` version 0.1.2.
+This is a resubmission for `examly` version 0.2.0.

-### Reason for Update

-The previous version on CRAN (v0.1.1) contained a critical bug.
-This bug prevented several key analysis outputs from being rendered or displayed correctly in the 'Shiny' interface.

-This update (v0.1.2) specifically fixes this bug.
-The key features that were previously blocked (and are now working correctly) include:
-* Summary tables for the most correct, incorrect, and skipped questions.
-* The count of students scoring 50 or above.
-* The bar chart visualising student counts within specific score ranges.

-This update is essential for the package to function as intended.
+## Description of changes
+This is a minor update including UI enhancements and statistical refinements:
+* Added UI helpers: 'Select All' for items and 'Distribute Weights' button.
+* Refined Statistics: Separated discrimination metrics (Point-biserial vs. UL27) and added interpretation guidelines based on literature.
+* Fixed a bug in parsing pasted answer keys with irregular spacing.
+* Updated DESCRIPTION and NEWS.md.

 ### R CMD check results